sdjanian/Eye-movement-event-level-matching-with-IoU/README.md

 ## Installation

-Clone the repositry and import eventLevelMatchingIoU.py in your project.
+Install using setup.py or clone the repositry and import eventLevelMatchingIoU.py in your project.
 Make sure to have the Python packages Numpy, Pandas and Copy installed.
 In case functionallity of the packages change the used versions of each package is listed here:

 Numpy: 1.14.5